Updated On : May 20, 2023

 Connecting words/ phrases in mathematical statement consolidating the understanding of "if and only if (necessary and sufficient) condition", "implies", "and/or", "implied by", "and", "or", "there exists" and their use through a variety of examples related to real life and mathematics |

-Problems based on logical reasoning (coding-decoding, odd man out, blood relation, syllogism, etc) |
+Problems based on logical reasoning (coding-decoding, odd man out, blood relation, syllogism, etc.) |

-Mathematical reasoning is divided into two broad categories namely deductive reasoning and inductive reasoning.
-It encourages students to engage in mathematical investigations and to build connections within mathematical topics and with other disciplines.
-Check out the Mathematical Reasoning Class 11 Notes PDF to understand the topic in-depth and enhance your exam preparation.
+Mathematical reasoning is divided into two broad categories: deductive and inductive.
+It encourages students to engage in mathematical investigations and build connections within mathematical topics and other disciplines.

-A statement, or more precisely, a mathematical statement, is the basic unit of mathematical reasoning.
+A statement, or a mathematical statement, is the basic unit of mathematical reasoning.
 The statements in mathematics are not ambiguous and are either true or false.
 There is no place for confusion or maybe in mathematics.
 In short, a mathematical statement cannot be both true and false.

 Statements not accepted in mathematics –